- Baby Banana Teething Toothbrush

 There is no absolute right way in the early stage of tooth brushing for babies.

-General advice is to site the child upright, on your knee, with their head resting against your chest.
+The general advice is to site the child upright, on your knee, with their head resting against your chest.

 You want to make contact with all the tooth surfaces, and the gums along with the cheek and tongue.